ibm-cloud-docs/text-to-speech/custom-rules.md

 A *word* is case-sensitive.
 For example, assume that a custom model contains the entry `{word='Sun', translation='Sunday'}`.
 The service applies its default pronunciation to the word `sun` but the custom translation to the word `Sun`, since only the latter has an initial capital letter.

+To apply a custom translation to a word that might appear with or without initial capitalization, create two entries for both possible occurrences.
+Include both entries only if the translation is to be applied to both forms of the word.

 ## Context sensitivity